gadhagod/GadhaBot/README.md

 This should return something similar to this (maybe along with other processes):

     ubuntu   25678 25026  3 19:23 pts/1    00:00:00 python3 discordmain.py
 The second column's value is the process id.
 To kill the process, run <code>kill {process id}</code>.
-Now the bot is offline.
 You can do this if you need to make changes to the bot.
 <br><p align="center">
   <a href="http://gadhagod.repl.co/"><img src="images/logo.png" legnth=40% width=40%></a>
 </p>